Food and drink you should avoid for a good night’s sleep

 Similar to aged sauces, fermented or smoked meats (such as bacon, chorizo, frankfurters, pepperoni and salami) can hinder your chances of nodding off blissfully at night.
 These meats also contain the amino acid tyramine, which is thought to induce sleeplessness – so it's best not to indulge in a charcuterie platter, hot dog or bacon sandwich before bed.

 We’re not saying you have to forgo the occasional celebratory sirloin, but devouring red meat too late at night has been linked with disrupted sleep.
-This protein-packed food source is difficult to digest, and lying down too soon after a heavy meal of steak or lamb will encourage your digestive system to work harder, when it should be slowing down.
-Cue indigestion and acid reflux – neither of which are ideal when you're trying to drift off.
+“Red meat is rich in protein and fat, which can slow digestion and keep your body working when it should be resting," says Garry.
+Lying down too soon after a heavy meal of steak or lamb will encourage your digestive system to work harder, when it should be slowing down.
+Cue indigestion and acid reflux – neither of which is ideal when you're trying to drift off.
+"It’s not about avoiding it entirely.
+Even leaving just a few hours between your meal and bedtime, or going for a short post-dinner walk, can make a difference,” adds Garry.

 The last time you were lying awake, unable to fall asleep, it could have been baba ghanoush to blame.
 Healthy aubergine is delicious in a moussaka, but you might want to think twice before you eat it too late in the day.
 The vegetable contains the amino acid tyramine, which can work as a stimulant, switching on your brain when you really want it to switch off.